sa-es-ir/ForLoopComparison/README.md

-# A Comparison for all C# For loops
+# A comparison of For loops
 ```csharp
 [MemoryDiagnoser(false)]
 public class AllForLoopBenchmark